curl Commands Reference

 curl --resolve example.com:443:192.0.2.1 https://example.com

-Connect to specific IP while requesting certificate for hostname (useful for testing).
+Connect to specific IP while requesting certificate for hostname.
+Useful for testing before DNS changes or verifying CDN endpoints.

 📤 HTTP Methods & Headers